Social Work, B.S.W.

 Become a champion of social justice issues and build your knowledge to advocate for others with a degree in social work!

-Our faculty include experienced practitioners who are committed to helping students achieve their academic and professional goals in the social work field.
+BSW students learn how to practice core social work values while also engaging in ethical decision-making.
+Field experiences, along with classroom instruction and activities, will prepare students to be competent in developing culturally sensitive, generalist social work practice.
 Join a community of passionate and driven social work professionals and prepare to take on the challenges of a rewarding and fulfilling career with a BSW degree

 What You’ll Learn